OHDSI/StudyProtocolSandbox/DataQuality/README.md

 There are three usage scenario

 1. Generate MIAD (minumum information about dataset) as .csv file that can be added to an OHDSI study
-2. Participate on DataQuality study
+2. Participate on DataQuality study (with later step for sharing of the limited data about your dataset)
+3. Run local report on Data Quality (not shared with anybody)